'It might be perceived as weird, but I don't care'

 The 'Lead Belt'

-Bulwell-based Mantic Games, which uses lead alloys to make the figurines, is mere miles from Games Workshop's headquarters in the Lenton area of Nottingham.
+Bulwell-based Mantic Games uses lead alloys to make the figurines.

-It moved from London in 1997 and boasts a dedicated gaming room and Warhammer-themed pub, while others such as Foundry, Perry Miniatures, Theme 17 and Warlord are all nestled in and around Robin Hood's home turf.
+It is mere miles from Games Workshop's headquarters in the Lenton area of Nottingham, which moved to the city from London in 1997 and boasts a dedicated gaming room and Warhammer-themed pub, while others such as Foundry, Perry Miniatures, Theme 17 and Warlord are all nestled in and around Robin Hood's home turf.

 Their close proximity has earned the area a nickname - the Lead Belt - and become something of a destination for tourists and gamers alike.

-"We had a bloke from America who was going to India with work, and when he was offered a stopover he said he wanted to go to London," says Rob Burman, sales and social media manager for the firm.
+"We had a bloke from America who was going to India with work, and when he was offered a stopover he said he wanted to go to London," says Rob Burman, sales and social media manager for Mantic.

 "They said to him 'Oh, are you going to see St Paul's Cathedral or Buckingham Palace?' and he said 'No, I'm going to Nottingham'.